ansys/grantami-bomanalytics/doc/source/contributing.rst

 Creating a New Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Once you have tested your branch locally, create a pull request on
-`PyMAPDL <https://github.com/pyansys/pymapdl>`_ and target your
+`Granta MI Bom Analytics <https://github.com/pyansys/pyansys-granta-compliance>`_
-merge to `main`.
+and target your merge to `main`.
 This will automatically run continuous
 integration (CI) testing and verify your changes will work across all
 supported platforms.

-For code verification, someone from the PyMAPDL developers team will
+For code verification, someone from the Granta MI Bom Analytics developers
-review your code to verify your code meets our our standards.
-Once
+team will review your code to verify your code meets our our standards.
-approved, if you have write permission you may merge the branch.
-If
+Once approved, if you have write permission you may merge the branch.
-you don't have write permission, the reviewer or someone else with
+If you don't have write permission, the reviewer or someone else with
 write permission will merge the branch and delete the PR branch.

 Since it may be necessary to merge your branch with the current